rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 Robert Harper has coined a term [_add_blank_target The Holly Trinity of CS](https://existentialtype.wordpress.com/2011/03/27/the-holy-trinity/) and types are one of the three.

-Types are playing increasing role in foundations of mathematics, the relatively new and "hot" topic is [_add_blank_target HoTT](https://en.wikipedia.org/wiki/Homotopy_type_theory).
+Types are playing an increasing role in foundations of mathematics, the relatively new and "hot" topic is [_add_blank_target HoTT](https://en.wikipedia.org/wiki/Homotopy_type_theory).

 This series was written by a TypeScript newb.
 I am using TS since November 2021 and only on one project.
 We have covered a lot of ground that probably is not well known to many seasoned TypeScripters.